wacncontent/CustomizeTool/removeCommentOutput/articles/batch/big-compute-resources.md

 <properties
-   pageTitle="Big Compute: Technical resources for batch and high performance computing (HPC) | Windows Azure" description="Lists technical resources to help you run your large-scale parallel, batch, and HPC workloads in Azure." services="batch, cloud-services, virtual-machines" documentationCenter="" authors="dlepow"
+   pageTitle="Resources for batch and HPC workloads in the cloud | Azure" description="Lists technical resources to help you run your large-scale parallel, batch, and high performance computing (HPC) workloads in Azure." services="batch, cloud-services, virtual-machines" documentationCenter="" authors="dlepow"